 So follow these steps to keep your family safe.

-Clean hard or plastic toys by spraying them with an antibacterial spray (such as our Bio Enzyme Cleaner which is chemical free and vegan) and put them away once they’re clean and dry
+- Clean hard or plastic toys by spraying them with an antibacterial spray (such as our Bio One ™ baby and toddler surface cleaner which is chemical free and vegan) and put them away once they’re clean and dry

-Don’t forget the soft toys – some soft toys can be cleaned in the washing machine, but if not you can safely spray them with our Bio Enzyme formula which is safe for babies and children (just make sure that the fabric is wet with spray).
+- Don’t forget the soft toys – some soft toys can be cleaned in the washing machine, but if not you can safely spray them with our Bio One ™ baby and toddler surface cleaner which is safe for babies and children (just make sure that the fabric is wet with spray).
 There is no need to rinse.

 Your kitchen is a germ breeding ground, use these simple tips to get rid of all those nasties.

-After disinfecting food-prep surfaces such as cutting boards and countertops, rinse them with water before use.
-Although if you use Aroma Care’s Bio-Enzyme Formula it is totally safe and chemical free.
+- After disinfecting food-prep surfaces such as cutting boards and countertops, rinse them with water before use.
+Although if you use Bio one deep clean + surface cleanser it is totally safe and chemical free.

 Use disinfectant spray to clean high touch surfaces